JesseOtradovec/JesseOtradovec.github.io/aboutme.md

 - I am currently editing this silly little webpage to learn about making a portfolio site at Lambda School.
 - Lambda School is fun.
 Data Science is fun.
 Physics is fun.
 Wouldn't life be really fun if I had a job where I made physics plots beautiful?
 And did data analysis?
 Especially about physics?
 Yea...
 I have interests...
 - I like D&D too and am working on organizing Lambda students into a campaign.
-- I'm extremely loyal to my pack.

-What else do you need?

 ### my history